Hannah-Bleck/codecademy-Art-Inspo-Generator/README.md

 # codecademy-Art-Inspo-Generator
 ##A Codecademy JavaScript project with goal to randomly generate a message.

-The randomly generated response will return a combination of:
+This will randomly generate a response and return a combination of:
 + thing (plural or singular)
 + an action
 + and one to three descriptors